Masure

 Masure is a village located in Malvan taluka of Sindhudurg district, southernmost district of Maharashtra, India, across coastal line.
 It is around 480 km from Mumbai.

 Nearest railway station is Kankavli 30 km and Kudal 35 km.

 History

-Masure village has a History which dates back in 11th century.The old name of Masure during kadamb period was mashhoor due to its significance in various trade activities.Inamdar mulik prabhugaonkar representing chattrapati shivaji Maharaj have their palatial house in bharatgad fort.Bharatgad fort was built to store heavy artillery.During Adilshah period it was named kasba masure.dargahs of Muslim saints are situated in masure.
+Masure village has a history which dates back in 11th century.
+The old name of Masure during the Kadamba period was "Mahasurya" and it was a significant town known for various trade activities.

+Inamdar Mulik Prabhugaonkar representing Chattrapati Shivaji Maharaj have their palatial house in Bharatgad fort.Bharatgad fort was built to store heavy artillery.

+During the Adilshah period it was named Kasba Masure.
+Dargahs of Muslim peers are situated in masure.
 Most famous are of Sayyed Ahmad Qadari Sajjad ul Bagdadi, Lal Shah Wali.
 Dargah of Sayyed Mustafa Qadari Sajjad ul Bagdadi is situated in Juva.
 Jama Masjid is situated at walking distance from the Dargah of Sayyed Ahmad Qadari.